NottingHack/rules/membership-of-the-hackspace.rst

 Should you bring guests to Nottinghack regularly, please **ensure your membership fees cover their access** and usage of the Hackspace.

 When a member stops paying their standing order, they will become an Ex-Member. **An ex member will be provided notification of such**, and **their members box and any project will relocated** within 2 months of the last standing order payment.
 Nottinghack will abide by the Torts (Interference with Goods) Act 1977 when disposing of any member's possessions.
+The full termination process can be found in the Appendix C.

 If you decide to no longer be a member, please empty your member's box and remove any other possessions first.
 Nottinghack will buy your box back from you as long as it is reusable.